Alona Rodeh: Awards and recognition

 Rodeh was the recipient of the 2011 Young Artist Prize from the Israeli Ministry of Culture and Sport.
 She also won various stipends from Stiftung Kunstfonds Bonn (2019), the Berlin Senate for Culture and Europe (2019, 2017), the Israel Lottery Council for Culture and Arts (2014, 2012), Artis (2013, 2010, 2008), Rabinovich Foundation (2013, 2012) Outset Israel (2013) and the Ostrovsky Family Fund (2013) and others.
 Fellowships included, among others, a six months residency at the Berlin Fire Brigade (in the frame of KUNSTrePUBLIK and ZK/U Artist Dis-Placement Residency), and a year-long residency at Künstlerhaus Bethanien, Berlin.
+Her short animation film CORE DUMP won the Off-Limits Award at Annecy Animation Festival in 2026 and an honorary mention for New Animation Art at Ars Electronica, Linz Austria.